syncfusion-content/xamarin-docs/Xamarin/SfPullToRefresh/getting-started.md

 Create a new BlankApp (Xamarin.Forms.Portable) application in Xamarin Studio or Visual Studio for Xamarin.Forms.

-## Adding SfDataGrid in Xamarin.Forms
+## Adding SfPullToRefresh in Xamarin.Forms

 1. Add the required assembly references to the pcl and renderer projects as discussed in the [Assembly deployment](#assembly-deployment) section.